niklaszantner/exchange-tracker/README.md

 ether-tracker -c EUR -i 10
 ```

-The configuration is saved in 'config/user.config.json'.
+The configuration is saved in `.ether-tracker.config.json` in your home folder.
 Everytime you update a
 config parameter, the old one gets overridden.

 All options can be found by using the help command: